 In 1737, Royall returned to his native New England.
 In anticipation of his family’s move, he had purchased “Ten Hills Farm,” a property of 500 acres in Medford, Massachusetts.
 On the northeastern portion of the property, near the Mystic River, stood a two-and-one-half story brick house believed to have been built around 1690.
 Over the course of five years, Isaac’s brother, a Boston merchant, supervised the expansion of this structure into a three-story Georgian mansion and had a carriage house, stable, “Out Kitchen,” and several barns built on the site.
 When the Royalls took up residence on the estate, they brought with them at least 27 enslaved Africans.

-Following Isaac Royall Senior’s death in 1739, his son inherited the immense estate at the age of 20.
-One of the colony’s wealthiest men and an active real estate investor, Isaac Royall Junior held highly visible public offices and entertained lavishly.
+Following Isaac Royall Sr.’s death in 1739, his son inherited the immense estate at the age of 20.
+One of the colony’s wealthiest men and an active real estate investor, Isaac Royall Jr. held highly visible public offices and entertained lavishly.
 He and his wife, Elizabeth McIntosh, had two surviving daughters.

 Although he was apparently sympathetic to the Patriot cause, Isaac’s wealth was based on his strong ties to powerful Loyalist families and the English crown.
 He left Medford three days before the battle of Lexington and, failing to secure passage to Antigua, sailed to Nova Scotia where he remained for a year.
 He then joined his daughters’ families in England, where he died of smallpox in 1781.
 A bequest in Royall’s will was used by Harvard to establish its first professorship of law.